Ethnicity and the ethnicity pay gap

 Percentage of people receiving a bonus broken down by ethnicity

-What is the gender and ethnicity pay gap?
+What is the ethnicity pay gap?

-The mean gap calculation
+The mean pay gap calculation

-The median gap calculation
+The median pay gap calculation

-The gender pay gap shows the difference in the average hourly pay between all men and women in the organisation, expressed relative to male earnings.
-The gender pay gap is different from equal pay, which deals with pay differences between men and women who do the same jobs, or work of equal value.
+The ethnicity pay gap is the measure of the difference in average hourly pay between colleagues that have declared themselves as being from a minority ethnic background expressed relative to those declaring themselves as being majority White.
+The ethnicity pay gap is different from equal pay, which deals with pay differences between individuals from different ethnic backgrounds who do the same jobs, or work of equal value.

 We already have equal pay across PA.
 We conduct equal pay audits annually, benchmarking the salaries of those who do the same jobs or work of equal value, and analysing results for bias before correcting any inconsistencies.